 Theory modules will consolidate learning and prepare you to become a registered Paramedic (HCPC).
 You will address theories and concepts such as pharmacology; advanced assessment and consultation skills; resilience and disaster preparedness; leadership and quality improvement.
 You may have the opportunity of an elective placement in this year.

-4 Highers at CCC, English and a science subject preferred plus English, Maths and a science subject at National 5 (if not held at Higher).
+4 Highers at BBBB including a science subject, English preferred plus English and Maths at National 5 (if not held at Higher).

 Applicants will be invited to attend a selection event.
 This will take the form of a tour of the facilities, an opportunity to meet academics and practitioners, and an interview.
 The selection process will provide candidates with the opportunity to demonstrate the ability to study at degree level.